 – Retail Perceptions

-Realising the significance of incorporating Augmented Reality into retail shopping experiences, some of the retailers have already started adapting to the idea.
+Realizing the significance of incorporating Augmented Reality into retail shopping experiences, some of the retailers have already started adapting to the idea.
 Augmented Reality alters not just the view of the world around, but also the way we shop.
-As we know, this thing called AR is technology that augments, the real environment by incorporating computer-generated digital information via a Smartphone or tablet.
+As we know, this thing called AR is a technology that augments, the real environment by incorporating computer-generated digital information via a Smartphone or tablet.

 Even now, to a large extent online shopping or E-commerce is all about just feeding the consumer with information about the product; it’s still flat grid flat images of the products with details given below.
-While that may have worked well till now, retailers have become conscious of the fact that internet has matured to being about bringing experience for the consumer.
-Be it on a mobile or a desktop, a customer’s primary online shopping experience is browsing through the pages of the catalogue.
+While that may have worked well till now, retailers have become conscious of the fact that the internet has matured to being about bringing experience for the consumer.
+Be it on a mobile or a desktop, a customer’s primary online shopping experience is browsing through the pages of the catalog.

 With so many online retailers or E-commerce stores out there vying for competition, how can you stand out?
 It’s all about connecting to your consumer market and appealing to their psyche.
 This is what AR is all about.
-It helps your consumer to break the monotony of browsing through the catalogue.
+It helps your consumer to break the monotony of browsing through the catalog.

 Augmented Reality, which has been in the shadows of Virtual Reality till now, is all set to make its presence felt in a more significant way and its time that retail industry leverage on this.
 With AR, the retailers will now be able to boost their brick and mortar store experience by overlapping a digital layer to the real-world thus offering shoppers context and service in real time by their location, thus creatively engaging customers.